bleepr/bleepr.github.io/scott.markdown

 description: "Chief Executive Firmware Engineer/Vice President Communications"
 header-img: "img/post-bg-03.jpg"
 ---

-## Firmware
+## Introduction
-The hardest part, and the most underappreciated.
-I am the most valuable member of the team.

 It's a draft pls don't judge pls.

-## Introduction
 What makes a **bleepr** a man.

+## Requirements
+I'm copying Matthew

+## Design and Implementation
+I hate Uni

+## Evaluation and Further Improvements
+I hate Uni

+## Summary
+I hate Uni

 ## Choosing the Arduino over the mbed
 The mbed was crap and we didn't like it.